Non-governmental organizations, experts, centres of expertise and research institutes

 At the international level, accredited NGOs may be invited by the Intergovernmental Committee to provide advisory services.
 The General Assembly already approved the accreditation of more than 150 NGOs (97 at its third session, in 2010, 59 in 2012 and 22 in 2014).
 NGOs whose activities are in the field of intangible cultural heritage are welcome to request accreditation, particularly those from developing countries.

 States Parties are encouraged to create a coordination mechanism to facilitate the participation of communities, groups and, where applicable, individuals, as well as experts, centres of expertise and research institutes, in particular in:

 - the identification and definition of intangible cultural heritage;

 - the elaboration and implementation of programmes, projects and activities or

 - the preparation of nomination files for inscription on the Lists.

 States Parties are also encouraged to establish and regularly update, in a manner geared to their own situation, a directory of such stakeholders that could undertake ‘scientific, technical and artistic studies…with a view to effective safeguarding of the intangible cultural heritage’ (Article 13.c).

-- nominations for the inscription on the Urgent Safeguarding List,
+- nominations for the inscription on the Urgent Safeguarding List and the Representative List,

 - proposals submitted for the Register of Best Safeguarding Practices and